KrauseFx/walkwithfriends/README.md

-newcontact - [name] Add a new contact removecontact - [name] Remove an existing contact contacts - list all your contacts help - print help screen
+newcontact - [name] Add a new contact removecontact - [name] Remove an existing contact contacts - list all your contacts stats - print basic stats about the bot help - print help screen
 ```